leeeeeroyj/splat-pp/README.md

 ---

-## Drawing workflow
+## Using it with Splatoon 3

 1. In Splatoon 3, open the **Plaza Post Printer** and start a new post
 2. Press the **sync button** on your real controller to disconnect it.
 The controller pairing screen will appear.
 3. Plug the Teensy into the Switch via USB
 4. Press the **button wired to GPIO pin 0** on the Teensy **once**
-5. The macro will automatically:
+5. The macro will run and automatically:
    - Register the controller with the Switch (3× A press)
    - Select the smallest pen size (2× L press)
    - Clear the canvas (L-stick click)